U.S. and Iran hold new talks as Trump raises pressure for nuclear deal

 A third round of indirect talks between the United States and Iran, mediated by Oman's foreign minister, opened in Geneva on February 26, a diplomatic source told AFP.

-"The principle is very simple: Iran cannot have a nuclear weapon," Vice President JD Vance said at a news conference Wednesday.
+"The principle is very simple: Iran cannot have a nuclear weapon," U.S. Vice President JD Vance said at a news conference Wednesday.

 "If they try to rebuild a nuclear weapon, that causes problems for us," he said, adding that Washington had "seen evidence that they have tried to do exactly that.”